logichen/Deforming-the-Loss-Surface/README.md

 ```
 ## Usage
 Assume that the default path is at `Deforming_the_Loss_Surface/`
-### Preparation for Datasets
-For CIFAR models, download the CIFAR-10 and CIFAR-100 datasets and put them into the `CIFAR_all/PreResNets_DenseNets_ResNext/data` folder.
-For ImageNet models, change the path of the dataset by modifying `dataset_dir` in `/configs/imagenet/model_name.yaml`.

 ### CIFAR
 #### PreResNets, DensNets, and SE-ResNeXt-29 (16 x 64 d) on CIFAR